10 Best Things to Do in Bath: Places to Visit (2023 Edition)

 #5.
 Experience the World of Jane Austen

-A visit to the Jane Austen Centre takes you into the life of Britain’s favourite author and Bath’s most famous resident.
+A visit to the Jane Austen Centre takes you into the life of Britain’s favorite author and Bath’s most famous resident.
 Exhibitions and costumed characters tell the story of Austen’s time spent living here in Bath between 1801 and 1806, where she found inspiration for elements that would eventually be included in her most famous works: Sense and Sensibility, and Pride and Prejudice.

 - Opening times: 10am til 5pm